 We from time to time enter into foreign currency options and forward contracts to mitigate the foreign exchange risk on expected future cash outlays to fund our fulfillment centers.
 We hedge our INR denominated expenses through foreign exchange contracts.
 These contracts were designated as cash flow hedges and qualified for hedge accounting under US GAAP.
 Gains and losses on the derivative representing hedge components excluded from the assessment of effectiveness are recognized over the life of the hedge on a systematic and rational basis.
 The earnings recognition of excluded components is also presented in the same line of the consolidated statements of operations and comprehensive loss as the earnings effect of the hedged transaction.
+As of December 31, 2021 and 2022, we did not have any outstanding USD-INR foreign currency forward contracts.

-During the year ended December 31, 2020, there was a gain of \$0.3 million related to the excluded components of the hedged transaction, which was reclassified into cost of revenues and selling, general and administrative expense in the consolidated statements of operations and comprehensive loss.
-During the years ended December 31, 2020 and 2021, there was a gain of \$0.3 million for both periods related to the excluded components of the hedged transaction, which was reclassified into cost of revenues and selling, general and administrative expense in the consolidated statements of operations and comprehensive loss.
+During the year ended December 31, 2021, there was a gain of \$0.3 million related to the excluded components of the hedged transaction, which was reclassified into cost of revenues and selling, general and administrative expense in the consolidated statements of operations and comprehensive loss.

-Recognized realized net gains from remeasurement of foreign currency forward contracts were immaterial for the years ended December 31, 2020 and 2021.
+Recognized realized net gains from remeasurement of foreign currency forward contracts were immaterial for the year ended December 31, 2021.